rcazzara/seldovia/_people/Int_Hout_Esther.md

 I hope you might get to meet them one day\!
 For those of us who swim in the same pond, we love and respect the bigger fishes\!" *Mary Glover* Seldovia Gazette Summer 2005

+Her daughter Jan said that "Sunsets were my mom’s favorite part of the day and she always took time to watch them, commenting on how beautiful they were.
+I would like to leave a passage that my mom read the last day she was here with me from a small book of faith that she read each and every day!

+“Find Me in the midst of a maelstrom.
+Sometimes events whirl around you so quickly that they become a blur.
+Whisper My Name in recognition that I am still with you.
+Without skipping a beat in the activities that occupy you, you find strength and Peace through praying My Name.
+Later, when the happenings have run their course, you can talk with Me more fully.
+Accept each day just as it comes to you.
+Do not waste your time and energy wishing for a different set of circumstances.
+Instead, trust Me enough to yeild to My design and purposes.
+Remember that nothing can separate you from My loving Presence; you are Mine.” from Jesus Calling by Sarah Young. "

 **
 **